tap-ir/tap-ir.github.io/README.md

 ### Running plugin manually

-To run a plugin just execute the script corresponding to the name of the plugin, parser plugin generally take as first argument the path to the file you want extract.
+To run a plugin just execute the script corresponding to the name of the plugin, parser plugin generally take as first argument the path to the file you want to extract.

-Example to extract the content of an **MFT** file loaded into **TAPIR**
+Example to extract the content of an **MFT** file loaded into **TAPIR** :

 ```bash
 xmft /root/MFT